tendermint/tendermint/UPGRADING.md

 - We use the generated protobuf types for only on disk and over the wire serialization.
 This means that these changes should not effect you as user of Tendermint.
 - A few notable changes in the abci:
   - In `ValidatorUpdates` the public key type has been migrated to a protobuf `oneof` type.
 Since Tendermint only supports ed25519 validator keys this is the only available key in the oneof.
-  - AppStateBytes is protobuf encoded instead of amino encoded <!-- TODO: see if this was even amino encoded before-->

 ## v0.33.4